tinasamson/QAautomation/README.md

 5. Verify that both product are added to cart
 6. Verify products information

-### Test Case 7: Delete products from cart
+### Test Case 8: Add multiple product from product list page to cart
-1. Go to a product detail page
+1. Go to the product list page
-2. Add product to cart
+2. Add random product to cart
-3. Click on cart button
+3. Click on the "continue shopping" button
-4. Verify product is added to cart
+4. Click on cart button
-5. Delete product from cart
+5. Add another random product to cart
+6. Click on the "continue shopping" button
+7. Click on cart button
+8. Verify that products are added to cart
-6. Verify product is deleted
+9. Verify product information